 (1) Documentation that the airport meets the definition of a “public airport” as defined in 49 U.S.C.
 Sec.
 47102(20).

 (2) Documentation indicating the required environmental review for civil reuse or joint-use of the military airfield has been completed.
 This environmental review need not include review of the individual projects to be funded by the MAP.
 Rather, the documentation should reflect that the environmental review necessary to convey the property, enter into a long-term lease, or finalize a joint-use agreement has been completed.
 The military department conveying or leasing the property, or entering into a joint-use agreement, has the lead responsibility for this environmental review.
 To meet AIP requirements the environmental review and approvals must indicate that the operator or owner of the airport has good title, satisfactory to the Secretary, or assures that good title will be acquired.

-(4) For a current military airport, documentation that the airport sponsor has an existing joint-use agreement with military department having jurisdiction over the airport.
+(4) For a current military airport, documentation that the airport sponsor has an existing joint-use agreement with the military department having jurisdiction over the airport.
 For all first time applicants a copy of the existing joint-use agreement must be submitted with the application.
-This is necessary so the FAA can legally issue grants to the sponsor.
-Here and in (3) directly above, the airport must posses the necessary property rights in order to accept a grant for its proposed projects during FY 2008.
+This is necessary so the FA can legally issue grants to the sponsor.
+Here and in (3) directly above, the airport must possess the necessary property rights in order to accept a grant for its proposed projects during FY 2010.

 (5) Documentation that the airport is classified as a “commercial service airport” or a “reliever airport” as defined in 49 U.S.C.
 47102(7) and 47102(22), unless the airport is applying for the general aviation slot.

 (6) Documentation that the airport owner is an eligible airport “sponsor” as defined in 49 U.S.C.
 47102(24).